AI4Bharat/IndicXlit/README.md

 ## Download IndicXlit model
 <!-- heperlinks for downloading the models -->
+Roman to Indic model [v0.1]()
 <!-- mirror links set up the public drive -->

 ## Using the model to transliterate the inputs

-The model is trained on single word and hence, users need to split sentence into words before running the transliteratation model when using our command line interface (The python interface has `sentence_transliteration` method to transliterate the sentences ).
+The model is trained on single word hence, users need to split sentence into words before running the transliteratation model when using our command line interface (The python interface has `sentence_transliteration` method to transliterate the sentences ).

 Here is an example snippet to split sentence into words for English and Indic languages supported by our model: